mitmproxy/www/src/content/posts/releases/mitmproxy9/index.md

 ### Full Changelog

+Since the last release, the project has had 187 commits by 31 contributors, resulting in 89 closed issues and 108 closed pull requests, all of this in just over 165 days.

 * Mitmproxy binaries now ship with Python 3.11.
   ([#5678](https://github.com/mitmproxy/mitmproxy/issues/5678), @mhils)
 * One mitmproxy instance can now spawn multiple proxy servers.